ki-lang/ki/ROADMAP.md

 - Calling functions using named arguments
 - package manager
 - testing features
+- do not allow globals in a fcall argument that borrows the value
 - access type 'namespace'
 - declare functions for classes/structs from other libraries
 - multi-threaded AST parsing + IR gen